saradotramli/ModIo.ModderClient/README.md

 - Download the latest release (publish.zip) from https://github.com/saradotramli/ModIo.ModderClient/releases/
-- Unzip publish.zip into a folder of your choice
+- Extract publish.zip into a folder of your choice
-- Navigate to the folder where the contents were unzipped and run `ModIoModderClient.application`
+- Navigate to the folder where the contents were extracted and run `ModIoModderClient.application`
 - When prompted, agree to install the application
-- After installation is complete, the application requires your mod.io Auth Token to be configured before it can be run
+- After installation is complete, the application requires your mod.io account's Auth Token to be configured before it can be run
-- Using Windows Search search for ModIoModderClient.exe and locate the installation folder.
+- Using `Windows Search`, search for `ModIoModderClient.exe` and locate the installation folder.
 This would typically be located a few folders deep within this folder `"C:\Users\<UserName>\AppData\Local\Apps\"`
 - For e.g. `"C:\Users\<UserName>\AppData\Local\Apps\2.0\NV3Q3QXD.8J4\31NDZH3D.C2D\modi...exe_0000000000000000_0001.0000_none_aae92771ba966b2c"`
 - Once you open this folder you'll find a file `"appsettings.json"` at the same level as `"ModIoModderClient.exe"`
 - Open `"appsettings.json"` using any text editor and you'll find the mod.io Auth Token to be empty like this `"modioAuthToken": ""`
-- Generate/Get your account's auth token from mod.io.
+- Generate an auth token for your account from mod.io.
 Navigate to https://mod.io/oauth/widget, provide a token name, say `"ModIoModderClientToken"`, select `"Read+Write"`, `"games-306"` and click on `"Create Token"`.
 Copy and backup this token elsewhere as it cannot be recovered later.
+Don't be alarmed though, as in case the token is lost, we can always generate a new one.
 - Paste the generated token in appsettings.json within the empty quotes. `"modioAuthToken": "<YourAuthTokenFromModIoGoesHere>"`
 - Save appsettings.json, close the file and (re)start the app.
 - You should see a list of all your mods in a dropdown list.